3 Days in Seattle Itinerary for First-Time Visitors | Ultimate Travel Guide

 Use the rest of the day as a sight seeing tour and walking around Seattle.
 Walk along the boardwalk towards the aquarium, take a ride on the Great Ferris Wheel on the water overlooking Elliott Bay as you watch the cruise ships take off from the port!

-Take a leisurely stroll along the waterfront visit the Seattle Aquarium, or hop on a ferry for a scenic ride to nearby islands.
+Take a stroll along the waterfront, visit the Seattle Aquarium, or hop on a ferry for a scenic ride to nearby islands.
 Taking a ferry is one of my favorite things to do no matter where I go.
-Just being on the water in a new place taking in all of my surroundings is very surreal.
-Check out trip advisor or Expedia for some awesome tours to take.
+Just being on the water in a new place taking in all of my surroundings is so peaceful.

 Hotels to stay